vk6flab/ssbdaemon/README.md

 the case for a message file to play.

-If that file doesn't exist, the script splits the message into individual characters, if VK6FLAB.aiff doesn't exist, the script looks for: V.aiff, K.aiff, 6.aiff, F.aiff, L.aiff, A.aiff and B.aiff and plays those in order.
+If that file doesn't exist, the script splits the message into individual words, if VK6FLAB.aiff doesn't exist, the script looks for: V.aiff, K.aiff, 6.aiff, F.aiff, L.aiff, A.aiff and B.aiff and plays those in order.

 The file "A.aiff" needs to contain the audio for the phonetic word "Alpha", "B.aiff" needs to contain "Bravo", etc.

 The script checks for a file name match in the following order:
+* "VK6FLAB 5929.aiff"
 * "VK6FLAB.aiff"
+* "5928.aiff"
 * "V.aiff"
 * "v.aiff"
 * "K.aiff"